 Listen, test prep is a giant industry.
 If you have thousands of dollars and a ton of time, Kaplan courses are great.
 The problem is, they only handle the big, standardized tests like the SAT, ACT, GRE and so on.
 They don't do anything for the classes you'll be taking.
 And grades matter!
 Win The Test gives you the power to build your own Victory Plan for every math and science test you ever take, standardized or not.

 You won't find this information even in courses that cost thousands of dollars.
 My family has been begging me to at least charge hundreds of dollars for this material.
 But I was a broke student once.
-So for a limited time, and to collect reviews, I'm introducing Win The Test at a really huge discount.
+So I'm offering it as a simple $10 eBook.

 Bias is real, and it hurts.
 But the world needs the diversity you could bring to STEM.
 Your uniqueness will open up new insights that would not be obvious to most practitioners.
 I've observed this first-hand among the hundreds of school groups I've met as a science outreach educator.
 For example, the kids at a South Central Los Angeles Boys and Girls Club asked asked better questions about Mars than any college class ever did.
 Then we built robot cars.
 Their designs were awesome!
 A 12 year old Black girl built one completely unique, record-breaking car after another with astonishing speed.
 Then there the were the famished rural Appalachian kids I taught in Southeast Ohio.
 Some had an amazing knowledge of wild plants.
 Others a knack for motors and electronics.
 Rest assured, your identity can be your greatest career asset in STEM.